Custom Webstore Domain

 Why this is worth it:

-• Improved SEO: Google prefers branded domains — keeping everything under your winery’s URL can help search visibility.
+- Improved SEO: Google prefers branded domains — keeping everything under your winery’s URL can help search visibility.

-• Customer Confidence: Buyers are more likely to complete purchases when the URL matches your winery’s website.
+- Customer Confidence: Buyers are more likely to complete purchases when the URL matches your winery’s website.

 Step 2: Purchase an SSL Certificate from Your Domain Provider

 Go to the provider where your domain is registered and purchase a standard single-domain SSL certificate for your new subdomain (e.g., shop.winery.com).
+Note: Squarespace does not sell SSL certificates.
+If your domain is registered with Squarespace, you will need to use a CSR to purchase your SSL certificate elsewhere.

-• Country (two-digit code)
+- Country (two-digit code)

-• Organization Unit (department in your organization the certificate is for [e.g., IT or Marketing])
+- Organization Unit (department in your organization the certificate is for) (e.g., IT or Marketing)

 Generating a CSR for a Wildcard Certificate?